 For all their athletic connotations, sneakers are an indoorsy product.
 Think of the squeak of an outsole on hardwood flooring or those pairs of mint-condition kicks left on ice in humidity- and temperature-controlled safes.
 As Spike Lee taught us, scuffs, creases, and cracks are the bane of every sneakerhead’s life.

 But Nike ACG (All Conditions Gear) is meant to be worn, conditions be damned.
-The promo shots for ACG’s new Spring/Summer 2019 collection show its new React Terra Gobe sneakers muddied and out on the trail.
-They’re not meant to be kept under glass.
+The promo shots for ACG's new Holiday 2020 collection (launching exclusively on the HS Shop November 12) show its new Mountain Fly GORE-TEX sneakers muddied and out on the trail.
+They're not meant to be kept under glass.
 These shoes want you to go outside.

 As Oi Polloi noted in a comprehensive essay, ACG probably wouldn't exist without its outdoor predecessor Nike Hiking, which started in 1981.
 The Swoosh’s first stab at all-purpose gear featured a footwear triumvirate: the Lava Dome, Magma, and Approach.
 The latter shoe is perhaps most notable for being Nike’s first to feature GORE-TEX.